getsentry/freight/README.md

 [![Deploy on Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-## Features
+## Current Features

+- Works behind-firewall (no inbound traffic)
 - Multiple applications.
 All configuration is unique per application
-- Release state management (know what versions are active where, and provide a historical view)
 - Per-environment deployments (i.e. different versions on staging and production)
-- Environment locking (i.e. prevent people from deploying to an environment)
-- Automatic deploys (i.e. by looking for VCS changes)
 - Workspace management (i.e. whatever your deploy command is may be generating local artifacts, those should be cleaned up)
-- Deploy queue (i.e. cramer queued sha XXX, armin queued sha YYY)
 - Support for at least Fabric-based (simple shell commands) and Heroku-based deploys
-- Integration with GitHub status checks (i.e. did Circle CI pass on sha XXX)
-- Works behind-firewall (no inbound traffic)
 - API-accessible deploy logs
 - Hubot integration (starting deploys)
 - Slack integraiton (notifying when deploys start/finish/fail)

-## Future Ideas
+## Roadmap

-The following could be considered v2 features.
+### V0

+- Release state management (know what versions are active where, and provide a historical view)
+- Environment locking (i.e. prevent people from deploying to an environment)
+- Automatic deploys (i.e. by looking for VCS changes)
+- Integration with GitHub status checks (i.e. did Circle CI pass on sha XXX)
+- A GUI to manage deploys as well as view logs

+### V1

+- Deploy queue (i.e. cramer queued sha XXX, armin queued sha YYY)

+### V2 and Beyond

-### Machine-consistency service
+#### Machine-consistency service

 We could run a service on each machine that would check-in with the master.
 This would record the current version of the application.
 The service would be configured with a set of apps (their environment info, how to get app version).
 The service could also be aware of "how do I deploy a version" which could assist in pull-based deploys.